 And when I get that feeling

 Romance, emotion, passion, and sex – they are all important ingredients to marriage happiness.
 For both men and women, the intimacy and connection that sex brings help them to feel loved and in love.
-Sex doesn’t just elevate the emotional bond between the spouses but it is also great for the physical and mental health.
+Sex doesn’t just elevate the emotional bond between the spouses but it is also great for physical and mental health.

 Riding the love tide

 A relationship requires attention and maintenance, and the intimate bond between couples will fade if they stop caring for the physical side of their relationship.
 Sex is never just about sex and sex is not all about penetration.
 It comes in different forms, and so what we really need in a loving relationship is that feeling of closeness and attachment.

 Intimacy doesn’t need to be hard work.
 It can be a lot of fun if both people are committed to maintaining the spark in the bedroom.
-Communicating your needs, trying to find a happy medium, making a more consistent effort to be affectionate and caring and open, getting out of your way to love and cherish your partner, is what takes intimacy on a different soul-bonding level that makes for a happy marriage.
+Communicating your needs, trying to find a happy medium, making a more consistent effort to be affectionate and caring and open, and going out of your way to love and cherish your partner is what takes intimacy on a different soul-bonding level that makes for a happy marriage.